WICG/view-transitions/explainer.md

 # Cross-fading

-Cross-fading two DOM elements is currently impossible if both layers feature transparency.
+[Cross-fading two DOM elements is currently impossible if both layers feature transparency](https://jakearchibald.com/2021/dom-cross-fade/).
 This is due to the default composition operation: black with 50% opacity layered over black with 50% opacity becomes black with 75% opacity.

-However, the [lighter](https://drafts.fxtf.org/compositing/#porterduffcompositingoperators_lighter) compositing operation does the right thing when isolated to a set of elements whose `opacity` values add to 1.
+However, the [plus-lighter](https://drafts.fxtf.org/compositing/#porterduffcompositingoperators_plus_lighter) compositing operation does the right thing when isolated to a set of elements whose `opacity` values add to 1.
 The "image wrapper" is meant to provide this isolation.

-Allowing `mix-blend-mode` to be set to `lighter` will enable developers to create real cross-fades between elements for this feature and elsewhere.
+[Allowing `mix-blend-mode` to be set to `lighter`](https://github.com/w3c/fxtf-drafts/pull/444) will enable developers to create real cross-fades between elements for this feature and elsewhere.

 # Relation to `element()`